-In general, any confirmed outliers with your creatinine, BUN, and/or GFR may lead to your physician sending you to a kidney specialist.
+In general, any confirmed outliers with your renal function panel such as creatinine, BUN, GFR may lead to your physician sending you to a kidney specialist.

 If you experience frequent kidney stones, you may be sent to a urologist.
 A urologist is another type of kidney specialist – they focus on the bladder and urinary tract among other concerns.
 You may be referred to both a urologist and a nephrologist.

 Be sure to discuss what the concern is with your primary physician so you understand why you are going to whichever kidney specialist they refer you to.

 Your kidney specialist will review all aspects related to your kidneys and what your kidneys do.

 High blood pressure is one of the top causes of kidney disease as well as something that can happen with lower kidney function.
 Because of this, your kidney specialist may help manage your blood pressure and blood pressure medications